thingsboard/thingsboard-ui-help/help/en_US/widget/lib/map/polygon_label_fn.md

-#### Marker label function
+#### Polygon label function

 <div class="divider"></div>
 <br/>

 *function (data, dsData): string*

-A JavaScript function used to compute text or HTML code of the marker label.
+A JavaScript function used to compute text or HTML code of the polygon label.

 **Parameters:**